 Use string or wool (or chalk if you have a patio) to mark a winding figure-of-8 path that ends back where it starts.
 Then make another path, exactly following the first one but 1 metre or so away, so you end up with a track.
 Send (or push) your toddler round on their ride-on car, balance bike or trike.
 Accompanying driving noises essential!

 Lay out several pieces of newspaper and then squeeze a few different colours of non-toxic liquid paint into separate paper plates.
 Get your toddler to choose 2 colours.
 Put the paper plates holding the colours they’ve chosen in front of your toddler and encourage them to put a foot on each plate – and then walk over the newspaper.
 Remember to keep a bowl of clean water and a towel handy for washing and drying feet in between each go.

 11. Colour the pavement

-This works on quiet pavements, patios and driveway.
-Use coloured chalk that will wash off, and get creative.
+Find some coloured chalk (it washes off easily) and a quiet pavement, patio or driveway.
 Make giant hand and footprints, or draw a traditional hopscotch grid.

 12. Blow dandelions

 This is such a fine but simple garden activity – grab some dandelions (hopefully you’ll have a few!) and get your child to blow them everywhere.

 This can also be a lifesaver for keeping kids amused when you’re trying to hang up the washing, too.